9Gem: 2021 regional media shakeup

-Nine Network announced that they have re-affiliated with WIN Television so 9Gem is now on channel 81.
+On 12 March 2021, the Nine Network announced that they have re-affiliated with WIN Television so 9Gem is now on channel 81.

+It was revealed on 22 March 2023 that WIN Television would be launching 9GemHD in late July 2023.
+The launch date was later confirmed to be on 27 July 2023.
+By doing this, WIN upgraded the then-current SD 9Gem broadcast on channel 81 to HD, on the same channel number.

 Programming

 The channel targets a broad range of viewers, broadcasting programs from Australia, New Zealand, the United Kingdom, Canada, and the United States, and complementing existing programming on Nine and 9Go!.

 Programs aired on the channel are female-skewed, but also range from a mix of genres, including crime, lifestyle, drama, classic sitcoms, comedies, live sport and repeated high definition or silver screen films.
 The launch of the network is led by Showtime programs, The Big C and a new series of Weeds.
-Other imports include Birds of a Feather, Bless This House, Conan (moved to 9Go!), the CSI franchise, The Golden Girls, Law & Order, and more.
+Other shows include Birds of a Feather, Bless This House, Conan, the CSI franchise, The Golden Girls, Law & Order, and more.
 Australian programs include Alive and Cooking, McLeod's Daughters, What's Good For You?, Amazing Medical Stories, Sea Patrol, Getaway and The Taste.

 The network also has ongoing content new and classic film and television brands from Warner Bros.
-Pictures, Village Roadshow Pictures, StudioCanal, Lionsgate, Metro-Goldwyn-Mayer, Sony Pictures, DreamWorks Pictures, Paramount Pictures and Universal Pictures.
+Pictures, Village Roadshow Pictures and Metro-Goldwyn-Mayer.